MarkSnyderJNPR/AWS_Control_Tower_vSRX/README.md

 >>>>![](./img/inst/oadda3.png)

->>>> Ensure to select the new child OU previously created for the destiniation.
+>>>> Ensure to select the new child OU previously created for the destination.

 >>>>![](./img/inst/oadda4.png)

 >>>>  ##### The final results

->>>>  The final results should look similial to the results underneath for both the OU creation and the account creation.
+>>>>  The final results should look similar to the results underneath for both the OU creation and the account creation.
 In the example underneath.
-The Security Infrastruture OU is FORG, and sub1, sub2 and sub3 are child OU's where their traffic traverses through the vSRX within the Security Infrastrute Organization.
+The Security Infrastructure OU is FORG, and sub1, sub2 and sub3 are child OU's where all child Organization's traffic traverses through the vSRX within the Security Infrastructure Organization.

+>>>> ##### AWS Organizations - Should look like the following

 >>>>![](./img/inst/ofr1.png)

+>>>> ##### Control Tower - Should look like the following

 >>>>![](./img/inst/ctfr1.png)